happyscribe/intlevenshtein/README.markdown

 [![Build Status](https://travis-ci.org/dbalatero/levenshtein-ffi.svg?branch=master)](https://travis-ci.org/dbalatero/levenshtein-ffi)

-Converted to FFI by David Balatero for Ruby portability.
+- Converted to FFI by David Balatero for Ruby portability.
+- Changed the interface from strings to arrays of integers by Albert Segarra to support word-level distance calculation.

 This gem originally based on levenshtein.